wiseStann/WBC-WebBlockChain/README.md

 # WBC-WebBlockChain
-Blockchain built using Python Flask
+Blockchain built using Python Flask.
+On this blockchain the cryptocurrency WBC (Webcoin) is used.